 The Fund has entered into a securities lending program with its custodian, RBC Investor Services Trust, in order to earn additional revenue.
 The aggregate market value of all securities loaned by the Fund will not exceed 50% of the fair value of the assets of the Fund.
 The Fund will receive collateral of at least 105% of the fair value of the securities on loan.
 Collateral held is generally comprised of cash and securities of, or guaranteed by, the Government of Canada or a province thereof, or the United States government or its agencies.
 Securities lending income is net of a securities lending charge which the Fund's custodian, RBC Investor Services Trust, is entitled to receive.

-For the period ended December 31, 2021, the Fund did not earn any securities lending income.
+For the years ended December 31, 2021 and 2020, securities lending income was as follows: